MarkHXB/elte-fsz-22-futsalmanager/README.md

 =======================
 ## Features
 - Local database communication
-- It run on web
+- It runs on web
 - You can manage futsal <strong>teams</strong> and do CRUD on them
 - You can manage futsal <strong>players</strong> and do CRUD on them
 - You can transfer players between teams
 - Active / Inactive players status
+- Darg&Drop Transfer Players

 ## Development